The Last Supper by Leonardo da Vinci | Oil Painting Reproduction

 What is the hidden message in Da Vinci's most famous painting?

 The Last Supper fresco is one of the most widely debated paintings in the world.
-Claims about hidden messages and hints within the painting abound, particularly in the aftermath of Dan Brown’s The Da Vinci Code (published in 2003).
+Claims about hidden messages and hints within the painting abound, particularly in the aftermath of Dan Brown’s The Da Vinci Code, published in 2003.

-One of the most famous theories suggests the person immediately to the left of Jesus is Mary Magdalene.
+One of the most famous theories suggests that the person immediately to the left of Jesus is Mary Magdalene.
 This theory further identifies a letter M in the center of the painting, representing “Matrimonio” (marriage) or Mary Magdalene herself.

-In a similarly controversial manner, Da Vinci’s fresco doesn’t depict Jesus and his disciples with halos.
-But, again, this could be a heretical allusion to their status as mere mortals and common people instead of divinely inspired figures.
+The Last Supper also contains several references to the number three and the Fibonacci sequence, including the disciples seated in groups of three and Jesus’s posture resembling a triangle.
+In a similarly controversial manner, Da Vinci’s fresco does not depict Jesus and his disciples with halos.
+However, this could be a heretical allusion to their status as mere mortals and ordinary people, rather than divinely inspired figures.

 Why is The Last Supper in a ruined condition?

+The Duke of Milan commissioned the mural to form part of grand renovations to the Santa Maria delle Grazie church.
 By the mid-1490s, Leonardo Da Vinci was already an acclaimed artist in high demand.
 However, his busy schedule meant work progressed slowly over several years.

 Indeed, one story relates that a Prior complained to Leonardo about the prolonged delays in completing the painting.
 The remark infuriated Leonardo, who claimed he'd struggled to find a sufficiently villainous face for Judas, sarcastically adding he’d considered using the nagging Prior’s likeness.
+While the truth of this tale is uncertain, we know Leonardo used materials such as pitch, mastic, and tempera on gesso, allowing for constant changes and revision over time.

 Renaissance oil paintings by Leonardo da Vinci form part of our extensive catalog of fine art reproductions.
+Enjoy replica art of famous religious paintings by Leonardo da Vinci.

 We offer a 100% money back guarantee or replacement service.
 If for any reason you are dissatisfied with your painting please contact us within 7 days of receipt, advising the reason you are unhappy and we will provide you with all the information you need for its return or replacement.